Bocconi University: Undergraduate School

-The university offers double degree programs with Peking University and HEC Paris, and exchange programs with 290 CEMS partner institutions in 55 countries.

 Graduate School

 The Bocconi Graduate School offers 14 Master of Science (MSc) programs taught in English, 1 specialized master in English, and 1 in Italian.
 Bocconi's MSc in Finance was among the first six programs worldwide to partner with the CFA Institute and the first in continental Europe.
 Its MSc in Management and International Management includes participation in the CEMS Master in International Management, of which Bocconi is a founding member.